Ghini/ghini.desktop/doc/installing.rst

    you can also run ``devinstall.bat`` passing it as argument the numerical part of the production line you want to follow.

+#. the last installation step creates the Bauble group and shortcuts in the
+   Windows Start Menu, for all users.
+To do so, you need run a script with administrative rights.
+The script is called ``devinstall-finalize.bat``, it is right in your HOME folder, and has been created at the previous step.

+   right-click on it, select run as administrator, confirm you want it to make changes to your computer.
+These changes are in the Start Menu only: create the Bauble group, place the Bauble shortcut.

 #. download the batch file you will use to stay up-to-date with the
    production line you chose to follow::